 - The average year-round temperature is 78 degrees.
 Most days are sunny and stunning, although you can expect afternoon rain storms....its the tropics.

-Contact your credit card companies and let them know where you are traveling to so they do not decline your cards in Dominican Republic.
-If using your cell phone, ensure Dominican Republic is included in your coverage.
+Contact your credit card companies and let them know where you are traveling to so they do not decline your cards in the Dominican Republic.
+If using your cell phone, ensure the Dominican Republic is included in your coverage.

 Interesting Facts about Dominican Republic